 - Check the connectivity: Wi-fi, cables, LAN.

 For a glitch free demonstration use a reliable high-speed internet connection that doesn’t interrupt the meeting flow.
-Besides, ensure that all the cables of Wi-fi broadband are well-connected.
+Ensure all the cables of Wi-fi broadband are well-connected and check your internet speed with a speed test tool.

 - Don’t compromise on the audio-visual quality